 Nicotinamide adenine dinucleotide (NAD+) and nicotinamide adenine dinucleotide phosphate (NADP+) are two important cofactors found in cells.
 NADH is the reduced form of NAD+, and NAD+ is the oxidized form of NADH.
 NAD forms NADP with the addition of a phosphate group to the 2' position of the adenyl nucleotide through an ester linkage.
 NADP is used in anabolic biological reactions, such as fatty acid and nucleic acid synthesis, which require NADPH as a reducing agent.
 In chloroplasts, NADP is an oxidizing agent important in the preliminary reactions of photosynthesis.
 The NADPH produced by photosynthesis is used as reducing power for the biosynthetic reactions in the Calvin cycle of photosynthesis.

 The traditional NAD/NADH and NADP/NADPH assays are done by monitoring the changes in NADH or NADPH absorption at 340 nm.
-This method suffers low sensitivity and high interference since the assay is done in the UV range that requires expensive quartz microplates.
+These methods suffer low sensitivity and high interference since the assays are done in the UV range that requires expensive quartz microplates.
+The low sensitivity of the absorption-based NADP/NADPH assays makes the assays difficult to be automated for high throughput screening that often uses small sample size.

-This AmpliteTM Fluorimetric NAD/NADH Ratio Assay Kit provides a convenient method for sensitive detection of NAD, NADH and their ratio.
-The enzymes in the system specifically recognize NAD/NADH in an enzyme cycling reaction that significantly increases detection sensitivity.
-In addition, this assay has very low background since it is run in the red visible range that considerably reduces the interference from biological samples.
-There is no need to purify NAD/NADH from sample mix.
+This AmpliteTM Fluorimetric NADP/NADPH Ratio Assay Kit provides a convenient method for sensitive detection of NADP, NADPH and their ratio.
+The enzymes in the system specifically recognize NADP/NADPH in an enzyme recycling reaction that significantly increases detection sensitivity.
+In addition, this assay has very low background since it is run in the red visible range that considerably reduces the sample interference.
 The assay can be performed in a convenient 96-well or 384-well microtiter-plate format.
-Its signal can be easily read by either a fluorescence microplate reader at Ex/Em = 530 - 570/590 - 600 nm (maximum Ex/Em = 540/590 nm) or an absorbance microplate reader at ~ 576 nm.
-This kit provides NAD and NADH extraction buffer, and cell lysis buffer for your convenience.
-It has been frequently used for determining NAD/NADH from cell lysates.
+Its signal can be easily read by either a fluorescence microplate reader at Ex/Em = 530-570/590-600 nm (maximum Ex/Em = 540/590 nm) or an absorbance microplate reader at ~576 nm.
+This also provides NADP, NADPH extraction buffer, and cell lysis buffer.

-Kit Key Features Broad Application: Can be used for quantifying NAD/NADH in solutions and in cell extracts.
-Sensitive: Detect as low as 10 picomoles of NAD/NADH in solution.
+Kit Key Features

+Broad Application: Can be used for quantifying NADP/NADPH in solutions and in cell extracts.

+Sensitive: Detect as low as 10 picomoles of NADP/NADPH in solution.

 Continuous: Easily adapted to automation without a separation step.

 Convenient: Formulated to have minimal hands-on time.
 Non-Radioactive: No special requirements for waste treatment.